flobotde/VSCode-aider-ollama/README.md

 # Howto install aider as VSCode extension with local running ollama
+Hey!
+This is a howto to install the VS Code aider plugin with an local ollama model.

+## Prerequisites
+Working aider installed on your system (see https://aider.chat/docs/install.html)

 ## Run ollama
 Please visit to the official ollama docs and find out, how to run ollama models on your local System.